 This model of collaboration and processing allows you to bring your whole idea at a scale that one day might have a measurable impact regarding CO2 removal!

 That’s what we are hoping for!
 You know, you can say it's kind of an equilibrium between being big enough to be efficient, and being small enough to stay close to the sources of the biomass.
-We don't pretend to have the full knowledge, or that we have the ultimate ratio in our hands just yet.
+We don't pretend to have the full knowledge, or that we have the ultimate ratio in our hands.
 We're going to learn, we will develop.
 We know all this will take some time, and when we are ready, we’ll scale up.

 Generally, with pyrolysis you produce biochar, syngas, and usually oil as well.
 The biochar, as you mentioned before, is sold for a low price to the suppliers of the husks.
 What are you doing with the oil and the gas?